qqqlab/madflight-docs/docs/Getting-Started.md

 2. Install the madflight library in Arduino IDE.
 (Menu *Tools->Manage Libraries*, then search for _madflight_)
 3. Open *Examples for custom libraries->madflight->Quadcopter.ino* in the Arduino IDE.
 4. Edit the HARDWARE CONFIG section in madflight_config.h to enable the connected peripherals.
-5. If you're not using the default pinout then setup your board pinout in the CUSTOM PINS CONFIG section.
-6. Compile Quadcopter.ino and upload it to your board.
+5. Compile Quadcopter.ino and upload it to your board.
 Connect the Serial Monitor at 115200 baud and check the messages.
 Type `help` to see the available CLI commands.
-7. Type `calradio` and follow the prompts to setup your RC radio receiver.
+6. Type `calradio` and follow the prompts to setup your RC radio receiver.
-8. IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
+7. IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
-9. Use CLI commands `pimu`, `pahr`, `prcl`, `pmot`, etc. and check that IMU sensor, AHRS and RC Receiver are working correctly.
+8. Use CLI commands `pimu`, `pahr`, `prcl`, `pmot`, etc. and check that IMU sensor, AHRS and RC Receiver are working correctly.
-10. Connect motors (no props) and battery and check that motors are spinning correctly.
+9. Connect motors (no props) and battery and check that motors are spinning correctly.
-11. Mount props, go to an wide open space, and FLY!
+10. Mount props, go to an wide open space, and FLY!

 ## Required Hardware